Imagine the next year and think of all the potential successes. You see your profits doubling and you spend more time with your loved ones.

 1. Use a Firewall

-A firewall puts a barrier between your website and the incoming traffic.
+A firewall puts a barrier between your website and the incoming traffic from country or device.

 Anyone who tries to access your site is first investigated by the firewall.
 It tries to identify if the IP address of the visitors has been flagged as malicious in the past.
 If it is, then the visitor is blocked from accessing the site.